Recognise your team

 Engagement strategies always include “Thank You”

-I have worked on a number of engagement strategies drilling down to why people aren’t engaged, and yes there are many reasons and many ways in which your business can help to better engage employees and reap all the benefits that such engagement brings.
+I have worked on several engagement strategies drilling down to why people aren’t engaged, and yes there are many reasons and many ways in which your business can help to better engage employees and reap all the benefits that such engagement brings.
 What has I think become a catchall in terms of a solution is the expectation that leaders and managers should say “Thank you”.

 I wish when I was younger, my parents hadn’t just told me to say thank you.
 I wish they’d understood why fostering an attitude of gratitude and appreciation was much more important.
 Why?
 Because the feeling and the sincerity behind the words “Thank You” are the vital ingredients to reaching the right state where great things can happen, both at home and at work.